jellieware/brainwave-entrainment/README.md

 <br><br>
 This script will generate a rain thunderstorm and delta binaural beats.
-Press ctrl-c at any time to exit...
+Press ctrl-c at any time to exit.
+<br><br>
+*Note: No Audio files are used, all the sounds are synthetic and random.
 <br><br>
 Please install sox and bc first:
 <br><br>